TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.search/standardservice90percentquota-usnat.md

       }
     }
   },
-  "displayLabel": "You are close to exceeding storage quota of 2GB.
-Create a Standard search service for larger quota.", "additionalColumns": []
+  "displayLabel": "You are close to exceeding your available storage quota.
+Add additional partitions if you need more storage.", "additionalColumns": []
 }
 ---